rui-zhang-ocean/Predict_Data_Scientist_Salary/README.md

 * Parsed mininum and maximum salary from the range string, calculated its average
 * Converted hourly salary to annually
 * Discarded data without salary
-* Extracted from job description text if following skillsets are mentioned:
+* Extracted from job description text on following skills:
   * Python
-  * Rstudio
   * SQL
   * Excel
   * AWS
-  * Spark
   * NLP
 * Made new columns including:
   * company state